espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Vaporous Pipe.md

 * * *

 **Effect** You draw on the pipe and then blow a massive cloud of smoke that fills a 30 foot emanation that includes your space.
-All creatures within the smoke cloud are [[Concealed]] from each other and from creatures outside the smoke, though you can still see clearly within it.
+All creatures within the smoke cloud are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] from each other and from creatures outside the smoke, though you can still see clearly within it.
 The smoke dissipates after 3 rounds, or after 1 round if subjected to a strong wind.